 One direction for future research is to consider the lifetime costs of misplacement.
 Overplaced students have to retake courses and may lose financial aid.
 Underplaced students pay for courses that they do not need, and financial aid often will not cover DE.
 Either form of misplacement may increase the time to degree or probability of dropping out of college.
 Information about the costs of misplacement could be used to inform priorities for the direction and degree of misplacement.
 Additional analyses might also explore whether adjusting cutoffs would affect enrollment, employment, tuition, or revenue at 2-year colleges.
 Another direction for future research is to identify additional predictors of student success.
 For example, though high school GPA does not depend on specific math or English courses taken, a student with a B average in math through AP Calculus will likely be better prepared than one with an A average through Algebra II.
 Diagnostic tests may also place students more accurately than computer-adaptive tests, although they may be more expensive and time-consuming to administer (e.g., Ngo & Melguizo, 2015).
-In addition, the optimal cutoffs based on the SER could be compared with the cutoffs determined using a regression discontinuity framework (as described by Melguizo, Bos, Ngo, Mills, & Prather, 2016) to determine which method works best.
+Additionally, the optimal cutoffs based on the SER could be compared to the cutoffs determined using a regression discontinuity framework (as described by Melguizo, Bos, Ngo, Mills, & Prather, 2016) to determine which method works best.
 However, many students will remain misplaced even under optimal metrics and cutoffs, as academic mismatch is only one reason why students do not succeed in college.
 Some may not want to put in the effort to complete assignments or attend class.
 Others may fail due to outside factors such as work commitments or financial difficulties.
 Future research may also examine the extent to which students fail due to lack of preparation, lack of effort, or external circumstances, and examine policies for each of these causes.

-Acknowledgments

-We thank the staff of the Florida Department of Education for their support of the project and for providing the data required for our analyses.
-This study was conducted under an Institutional Review Board (IRB) approval from Western IRB (WIRB protocol # 20121640).

-Declaration of Conflicting Interests

-The author(s) declared no potential conflicts of interest with respect to the research, authorship, and/or publication of this article.

-Funding

-The author(s) disclosed receipt of the following financial support for the research, authorship, and/or publication of this article: The Institute of Education Sciences, U.S. Department of Education, supported this research through Grant R305E120010 to CNA.
-The report represents the best opinion of the authors at the time of issue and does not represent the views of the Institute or the U.S. Department of Education.

-ORCID iD

-Christine G. Mokher (D) https://orcid.org/0000-0001-6060-6766

-Notes
+Endnotes

-1. Optimal cutoffs may be different ex ante and ex post or from year to year, a challenge for stable placement systems.
-However, in a state as large as Florida, optimal cutoffs are unlikely to vary substantially from year to year.

-2. If other metrics cannot perfectly match the current DE rate, we either use the closest DE rate (in a one-cutoff model) or minimize the sum of squared differences from each level of DE (in a two-cutoff model).

-3. See online Supplemental Appendix A for further details on the model that underpins our data.

-4. We use a probit rather than a linear probability model because we use the entire domain of each chosen metric to compute the SER.
-A linear probability model may be preferable when the goal is to estimate a specific parameter, but may also return probabilities outside of [0,1] at extreme values of the metric being evaluated, making interpretation of the resulting SER extremely challenging.

-5. If we instead treated a D as a passing grade, it would be harder to overplace students, particularly in English.
-As a result, the SER would fall and cutoffs would be set at lower scores: If it is harder for overplacement to occur, then curbing underplacement would become a greater priority.

-6. Single-cutoff models included indicators for college attended, but in double-cutoff models these perfectly predicted too many successes or failures to be used.

-7. We did impute grades for some noncompliers.
+- Optimal cutoffs may be different ex ante and ex post or from year to year, a challenge for stable placement systems.
+However, in a state as large as Florida, optimal cutoffs are unlikely to vary substantially from year to year. - If other metrics cannot perfectly match the current DE rate, we either use the closest DE rate (in a one-cutoff model) or minimize the sum of squared differences from each level of DE (in a two-cutoff model). - 3.
+See Appendix A for further details on the model that underpins our data. - 4.
+We use a probit rather than a linear probability model because we use the entire domain of each chosen metric to compute the SER.
+A linear probability model may be preferable when the goal is to estimate a specific parameter, but may also return probabilities outside of [0,1] at extreme values of the metric being evaluated, making interpretation of the resulting SER extremely challenging. - 5.
+If we instead treated a D as a passing grade, it would be harder to overplace students, particularly in English.
+As a result, the SER would fall and cutoffs would be set at lower scores-if it is harder for overplacement to occur, then curbing underplacement would become a greater priority. - Single cutoff models included indicators for college attended, but in double cutoff models these perfectly predicted too many successes or failures to be used. - 7.
+We did impute grades for some noncompliers.
 Students who received an A or B in a higher course level than assigned were assumed to have received an A or B in their assigned level, and students who failed in a lower level than assigned were assumed to have failed in the assigned level.